iohzrd/cage-wayland-arch-kiosk/README.md

 ## About

 In this tutorial you will learn how to setup an effecient, minimalist linux kiosk system utilizing Cage, a state of the art Wayland compositor designed specifically for kiosk use.
-This tutorial wil not be exaustive but will get you up and running with the minimum required software.
+This tutorial wil not be exhaustive but will get you up and running with the minimum required software.

 ## Step 1: Install Arch linux on you target machine following their guide.